captionpoint/captionpoint-plays/template/HOMES-POIROT-scratch.md

 ---

 ## POIROT:
 You are the only person who could have done so.
 Unless your mother can give you an alibi for the time of the murder.

+---

+## MARTHA:
-MARTHA But she can!
+But she can!
 It wasn’t like I said, I was in her bedroom with her, all night, she knows that, she saw me!

+---

 Tell them, Comtesse - Mother? - Help me!

 ---